Joshua Sweeney

-Joshua Sweeney (born June 6, 1987) is an American gold medal ice sled hockey player and Purple Heart recipient who competed in 2014 Winter Paralympics in Sochi, Russia.
+Joshua Sweeney (born June 6, 1987) is an American gold medal Para ice hockey player, cross-country skier, and Purple Heart recipient.
+He competed at the 2014, 2022, and 2026 Winter Paralympics.
+A native of Arizona, he lived in Nampa, Idaho, as of 2014.

 Early life

 Sweeney's passion for hockey began at an early age, as he played ice hockey during middle school & competed in his high school team.
 A graduate of Ironwood High School's class of 2005, he shortly enlisted in the United States Marine Corps.